 The backdrop was a castle backdrop I bought for $7.00 on Amazon here.

-Then I crafted together a little decorative banner cake topper for free.
-(A DIY post for the cake topper is coming soon).
+Then I crafted together a little decorative DIY cake topper banner for free (DIY instructions here).

 I also set up a craft table for some of the crafts we did…